How to import a bill of materials list

 Being able to efficiently organize all the products and components needed for manufacturing is crucial for any business.

 Fortunately, with inFlow’s bill of materials import feature, your team can save valuable time and streamline your entire manufacturing process.

-You should import your product details into inFlow Cloud first before importing Bill of Materials.
-Once you’ve done so, your file would need to look like this:
+Before getting started, we advise you to import your product details into inFlow first before importing the Bill of Materials.

-FinishedItem: This is the product name/code of the finished product.
+FinishedProduct: This is the product name/code of the finished product.
 You’ll need to repeat this in the next rows for each component.
-In the example above, 9400 has 2 components (20101 and 46101) so it’ll take up 2 rows.
+In the example above, 9400 has two components (20101 and 46101), so it’ll take up two rows.

-Quantity: This is the quantity of the ComponentItem needed in order to make 1 of the finished product.
-In the example above, 1 unit of 9400 requires 2 units of 20101 and 1 unit of 46101.
+Quantity: This is the quantity of the ComponentProduct needed in order to make 1 of the finished product.
+In the example above, 1 unit of 9400 requires two units of 20101 and one unit of 46101.